excid3/revise_auth/README.md

 ### Routes

-Tell your router to add ReviseAuth's controllers:
+The model generator will automatically add ReviseAuth's routes to your router:

 ```
 # config/routes.rb